dengking/Linux-OS/docs/Multitasking/Process-memory/Linux-impl/dynamic-allocation-system-call/Program-break/index.md

 - Data segment, which contains data the compiler knows about (globals and statics).
 - Stack segment, which contains (drumroll...) the stack.

 (Of course, nowadays it's much more complex.
-There is a rodata segment, a uninitialized data segment, mappings allocated via mmap, a vdso, ...)
+There is a **rodata segment**, a uninitialized data segment, mappings allocated via mmap, a vdso, ...)

+> NOTE:
+>
+> 一、"mappings allocated via mmap"
+>
+> 这总结地还是不错的: `mmap` 让programmer能够custom memory mapping。

 One traditional way a program can request more memory in a Unix-like OS is to increment the size of the data segment, and use a memory allocator (i.e. `malloc()` implementation) to manage the resulting space.
 This is done via the `brk()` system call, which changes the point where the data segment "breaks"/ends.